Lisbellaw

 The village is built around the Church of Ireland parish church, which was built in the 18th century.
 The steep main street houses two grocery shop, a hairdressing salon, two pubs, a post office, a dentist's surgery, a beauty salon, a butcher, two mechanics, a pharmacy, a health store distributor, a chip shop, and a hardware store, as well as the Church of Ireland parish centre, the Methodist and Presbyterian churches.
-The Roman Catholic church building and a Plymouth Brethren gospel hall lie just off the main street.
+The Catholic church and a Plymouth Brethren gospel hall lie just off the main street.
 Just outside the village is Carrybridge, a marina on Upper Lough Erne.

 Lisbellaw railway station opened on 16 August 1858 and shut down on 1 October 1957.

 Population

-2001 Census
+2001 census

 Lisbellaw is classified as a village by the Northern Ireland Statistics and Research Agency.
 A census performed on 29 April 2001 revealed a population of 1,046 people living in Lisbellaw.
 Of these: